yashu1wwww/Youtube-Auto-Likes-And-Subscribe/README.md

 See Screenshot Folder For Adding Proxy

-#Replace Email and Pass in 7 & 8 line and replace 19th line with your required video url
+#Replace Email and Pass in 7 & 8 line and replace 21th line with your required video url...
-& 26 line with which you want to subscribe the channel put thw url of that in 33 line put the url of the which you want hit like to the community tab post url
+which pause the video and hit auto like & auto subscribe & if you dont want communtiy tab auto post like means remove the line from 30 to 31.

 note:-use accounts which dont have 2-factor authentication...